B12 and toxins

 Prescriptions of pharmaceutical drugs will never replace B12, however, aggressive treatment with hydroxocobalamin injections would give these patients the best chance of recovery and a return to normal life and health.
 Unfortunately without significant training for our doctors in either toxicology or nutrition (specifically B12 deficiency) the current situation means that these patients are slipping though a huge hole in this net, totally undetected.
 Many of our homeless are continually exposed to carbon monoxide from pollution day and night.

 Many nutrients (vitamin C, magnesium etc) have antioxidant properties and are also depleted in poison victims.
 Although B12 may not be the whole story, it is certainly an excellent place to start.
 B12 works hand in hand with folate and other members of the family of B vitamins which are also known detoxifiers.
+To add a quick note, the L-Threonate form of magnesium can be of particular help for poison victims.

 I hope this page helps victims of toxic exposure in the home/workplace, through flood, fire, warfare or pollution, to access the treatment they need and to help healthcare professionals to understand that hydroxocobalamin could be the antidote for them.

 If you know of anybody who may have been affected in this way please share this page and the What to do next page with them.
+I also offer personalised help.

 If you are a patient needing help in monitoring symptoms, or if you are a researcher with a study in mind based upon this information you might find our app really useful.